 c) This counter is incremented when handover execution failures occur.
 It is assumed that the UE context is available in the source gNB.
 The following events are counted:

-1) On reception of NGAP UE CONTEXT RELEASE COMMAND [11] from AMF indicating an unsuccessful inter gNB DAPS handover;
+1) On reception of NGAP UE CONTEXT RELEASE COMMAND TS 38.413 [11] from AMF indicating an unsuccessful inter gNB DAPS handover;

-2) On reception of RrcReestablishmentRequest [20] where the reestablishmentCause is handoverFailure, from the UE in the source gNB, where the reestablishment occurred in the source gNB, for a DAPS handover;
+2) On reception of RrcReestablishmentRequest (see TS 38.331 [20]) where the reestablishmentCause is handoverFailure, from the UE in the source gNB, where the reestablishment occurred in the source gNB, for a DAPS handover;

 3) On expiry of a Handover Execution supervision timer in the source gNB for a DAPS handover;

-4) On reception of XnAP RETRIEVE UE CONTEXT REQUEST [13] in the source gNB, for a DAPS handover, when the reestablishment occurred in another gNB;
+4) On reception of XnAP RETRIEVE UE CONTEXT REQUEST TS 38.423 [13] in the source gNB, for a DAPS handover, when the reestablishment occurred in another gNB;

-5) On reception of FailureInformation [20] where failureType-r16 is set to daps-failure.
+5) On reception of FailureInformation (see TS 38.331 [20]) where failureType-r16 is set to daps-failure.

-The failure causes for UE CONTEXT RELEASE COMMAND are listed in [11] clause 9.3.1.2.
+The failure causes for UE CONTEXT RELEASE COMMAND are listed in TS 38.413 [11] clause 9.3.1.2.
 An event increments the relevant subcounter by 1.
 For MM.DapsHoExeInterFail.UE_CONTEXT_RELEASE_COMMAND, an event increments the relevant subcounter per failure cause by 1.

 As one handover failure might cause more than one of the above events, duplicates need to be filtered out.